gsablan/msgfreqcount/README.md

-# Python for Informatics
+# Python for Informatics | UCSD Extension
-# UCSD Extension
+All assignments use sample code from https://www.py4e.com/materials (code3)